RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Tulloch (deceased) v Braybon (No 2) [2010] NSWSC 650
         - [40]... establishing both that the disponor knew and understood what he or she was doing, and that he or she was acting independently of the influence of the dominant party ...
       - Johnson v Buttress (1936) 56 CLR 113
-        - ‘It must be affirmatively shown by the donee that the gift was ... "the pure, voluntary, well-understood act of the mind" of the donor.”
+        - 'It must be affirmatively shown by the donee that the gift was ... "the pure, voluntary, well-understood act of the mind" of the donor."
 (119, Latham CJ)
-        - ‘In the case of an illiterate or weak-minded person it ill be more difficult for the [defendant] to discharge the prescribed onus of proof than in other cases.
+        - 'In the case of an illiterate or weak-minded person it ill be more difficult for the [defendant] to discharge the prescribed onus of proof than in other cases.
-          - The burden will be still heavier upon the [defendant] where the [plaintiff] has given him all or practically all of his property ... .’
+          - The burden will be still heavier upon the [defendant] where the [plaintiff] has given him all or practically all of his property ... .'
 (120, Latham CJ)
-        - ‘...
+        - '...
 Further, when the transaction is not one of gift but of purchase or other contract, the matters affecting its validity are necessarily somewhat different.
-          - Adequacy of consideration becomes a material question.’
+          - Adequacy of consideration becomes a material question.'
 (136, Dixon J)
     - INDEPENDENT ADVICE
       - Inche Noriah v Shaik Allie Bin Omar [1929] AC 127
         - It is necessary for the [defendant] to prove that the gift was the result of the free exercise of independent will.
           - The most obvious way to prove this is by establishing that the gift was made after the nature and effect of the transaction had been fully explained to the [plaintiff] by some independent and qualified person so completely as to satisfy the Court that the [plaintiff] was acting independently of any influence from the [defendant] and with the full appreciation of what he was doing;
-        - ‘[The independent advice] must be given with a knowledge of all relevant circumstances and must be such as a competent and honest adviser would give if acting solely in the interests of the donor.”
+        - '[The independent advice] must be given with a knowledge of all relevant circumstances and must be such as a competent and honest adviser would give if acting solely in the interests of the donor."
 (135-136, Privy Council)
     - Thorne v Kennedy (2017) 263 CLR 85
       - [59] ...
 In combination, it was open to the primary judge to conclude that Ms Thorne considered that she had no choice or was powerless other than to enter the agreements.
       - In other words, the extent to which she was unable to make "clear, calm or rational decisions" was so significant that she could not aptly be described as a free agent.
 (Kiefel CJ, Bell, Gageler, Keane and Edelman JJ)